kirschbaum-development/nova-inline-select/readme.md

 }
 ```

-Now you can use the `InlineSelect` field just like Nova's `Select` field.
-Now for the magic...
+Use the `InlineSelect` field just like Nova's `Select` field.
+But now for the magic...

 ### Inline editing